DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 ROAD SNOW CLEARING - The Province sets the regulations for the order that snows are cleared of snow.
 Basically, the major roads that carry the most traffic and transit routes get cleared first.
 Here is the order the Province sets:

-Priority 1 - Mains roads and major arteries.
+Priority 1 - Main roads and major arteries.
 All priority 1 and 2 routes and all GRT bus routes are maintained until complete.

 Priority 2 - Hills, curves and GRT routes.
 Work on priority 2 streets begins only after priority 1 streets have been completed.
 If snow resumes while in priority 1 or 2, then clearing priority 1 roads is restarted.